Eyelid surgery can restore a more youthful appearance to the entire face.

 What is eyelid surgery?

 Eyelid surgery, also known as blepharoplasty, is a surgical procedure designed to remove excess skin folds and bulging fat bags.
 The ‘bags’ below the eye can also be reduced to reveal a more appealing and youthful look.
+By addressing the upper and/or lower eyelids, eyelid surgery can help improve a number of areas, including:

 |Also known as:||Eyelid surgery, blepharoplasty, upper eyelid surgery, lower eyelid surgery, double eyelid surgery, droopy eyelid surgery, eyelid tightening surgery, eyelid reduction, East Asian blepharoplasty|